ix-ax/AXOpen/docfx/articles/data/README.md

 ## Getting started

-For the data exchange to work, we will need to create our class extending the `DataExchange` class.
+For the data exchange to work, we will need to create our class extending the `AxoDataExchange` class.
 We can call it `MyDataExchanger`.
 Don't forget to add using:
 ```
-using ix.framework.data;
+using AXOpen.Data;
 ```

 ~~~
-CLASS MyDataExchanger EXTENDS ix.framework.data.DataExchange
+CLASS MyDataExchanger EXTENDS AXOpen.Data.AxoDataExchange
 ~~~

 We will also need to add our data entity variable, which contains the data that we want to exchange between PLC and the repository.
-This variable must be annotated with `DataEntityAttribute`.
-This attribute should be unique within DataExchanger object and is used to locate data object within framework.
-When `DataEntityAttribute` is missing, exception is thrown.
+This variable must be annotated with `AxoDataEntityAttribute`.
+This attribute should be unique within AxoDataExchanger object and is used to locate data object within framework.
+When `AxoDataEntityAttribute` is missing, exception is thrown.

 ~~~
-CLASS MyDataExchanger EXTENDS ix.framework.data.DataExchange
+CLASS MyDataExchanger EXTENDS AXOpen.Data.AxoDataExchange
     VAR PUBLIC
-        {#ix-attr:[DataEntityAttribute]}
+        {#ix-attr:[AxoDataEntityAttribute]}
         _data : MyData;
     END_VAR
 END_CLASS
 ~~~

-The data entity variable must be of a class that extends `DataEntity`.
+The data entity variable must be of a class that extends `AxoDataEntity`.
 So let's just create class that will have some variables.

 ~~~
-CLASS MyData EXTENDS ix.framework.data.DataEntity
+CLASS MyData EXTENDS AXOpen.Data.AxoDataEntity
     VAR PUBLIC
         sampleData : REAL;
         someInteger : INT;